-32. PERSONAL LEAVE AND COMPASSIONATE LEAVE
+31. PERSONAL/CARER'S LEAVE AND COMPASSIONATE LEAVE

-An employee's entitlement to paid personal/carers leave accrues progressively during a year of service and accumulates from year to year.
+An employee's entitlement to paid personal/carer's leave accrues progressively during a year of service and accumulates from year to year.

-32.1 Paid sick leave and paid carers leave are cumulatively referred to as Personal Leave.
-In addition to Personal Leave, an employee is entitled to Compassionate Leave.

-- 32.2 Paid Personal Leave in accordance with the NES may be used for sick leave and/or, carers leave.
-Paid Compassionate Leave may be used for bereavement (where death occurs) or emergency circumstances posing a serious threat to the safety or life of an immediate family or household member, in accordance with the NES. - 32.3 Full time and part time employees are entitled to paid Personal Leave and Paid Compassionate Leave.
-Casual employees are not entitled to such paid leave, however may access unpaid components as per the Act. - 32.4 Full Time employees working 75 hours/fortnight shall receive 10 days in total per anniversary year for the purpose of paid Personal Leave, to be used for either their own personal illness (i.e. sick leave) or to care for a family member who is ill (i.e. carers leave).
+- Paid sick leave and paid carer's leave are cumulatively referred to as Personal Leave.
+In addition to Personal Leave, an employee is entitled to Compassionate Leave. - 31.2 Paid Personal Leave in accordance with the NES may be used for sick leave and/or carer's leave.
+Paid Compassionate Leave may be used for bereavement (where death occurs) or in emergency circumstances posing a serious threat to the safety or life of an immediate family or household member, in accordance with the NES. - 31.3 Full time and part time employees are entitled to paid Personal Leave and Paid Compassionate Leave.
+Casual employees are not entitled to such paid leave, however, may access unpaid components as per the Act. - 31.4 Full Time employees working 75 hours/fortnight shall receive 10 days in total per anniversary year for the purpose of paid Personal Leave, to be used for either their own personal illness (i.e. sick leave) or to care for a family member who is ill (i.e. carer's leave).
 Part time employees shall receive a pro rata amount of entitlement based on their average hours worked.
-Should an employee's paid leave accumulation becomes exhausted, that employee is entitled to request unpaid leave as per the Act. - 32.5 The employee shall be required to notify the employer of their absence, whether paid or unpaid personal leave, as soon as practicable and if possible prior to the commencement of the absence.
+Should an employee's paid leave accumulation be exhausted, that employee is entitled to request unpaid leave as per the Act.

+- 31.5 The employee shall be required to notify the employer of their absence, whether paid or unpaid personal leave, as soon as practicable and if possible, prior to the commencement of the absence.
 The employee shall comply with the requirements of the NES in producing a medical certificate (or acceptable equivalent).
-Certification shall be required in most cases after two (2) consecutive days' absence.
-When an employee has taken five (5) occasions of personal leave in a six (6) month period, they shall be deemed to have excessive personal leave and as a result the employer reserves the right to require certification for single day absences or where the employer is in the process of formal counselling and this is confirmed in writing. - 32.6 At the end of each six month period, or as an employee's absenteeism warrants, the employer shall review employee personal leave records to identify any patterns or trends which are a cause for reasonable concern including periods of absence unsupported by a medical certificate immediately before or after a public holiday, before or after an approved period of leave or on a particular day of the week in a specified period.
-In such cases where a trend or pattern is identified, the employer reserves the right to require certification for all future absences for a defined period. - 32.7 Upon the termination of the employee's employment for any reason, all unused Personal Leave entitlements will be extinguished and the employee will receive no payment in lieu thereof.
+Certification shall be required in most cases after three (3) consecutive days' absence.
+Where an employee takes personal leave directly before or after a rostered day off, certification shall be required after two (2) consecutive days' absence.
+When an employee has taken five (5) occasions of personal leave in a six (6) month period, they shall be deemed to have taken excessive personal leave and as a result the employer reserves the right to require certification for single day absences or where the employer is in the process of formal counselling, and this is confirmed in writing. - 31.6 At the end of each six-month period, or as an employee's absenteeism warrants, the employer shall review employee personal leave records to identify any patterns or trends which are a cause for reasonable concern including periods of absence unsupported by a medical certificate immediately before or after a public holiday, before or after an approved period of leave or on a particular day of the week in a specified period.
+In such cases where a trend or pattern is identified, the employer reserves the right to require certifications for all future absences for a defined period. - 31.7 Upon the termination of the employee's employment for any reason, all unused Personal Leave entitlements will be extinguished, and the employee will receive no payment in lieu thereof.

-32.8 Unpaid carers leave
+31.8 Unpaid personal/carer's leave